timsweb/DevChallenge/README.md

 # Tim's Recruitment challenge

 Start by cloning this repository.
 Then install the dependenices using composer.
+Composer isn't part of this codebase, so if you don't already have it installed you will need to download it.

     php composer.phar install